aneldev/dyna-ts-module-boilerplate/README.md

 ### Run code & restart on changes

-1. Import in `webpack-debug-node.index.ts` the part that will run for the NodeJs debugging
+1. Import in `webpack-debug-node.index.ts` write a small code to debug your module
 2. Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
 3. Call `yarn debug-dev-run` and will run your debug application on node.js.